 Airports are busy environments and for some people this can be a stressful experience, especially if you or someone with you has a disability such as autism, dementia, or anxiety that isn’t immediately obvious to airport staff.

-If you or someone you are travelling with has a hidden disability, you can request a hidden disabilities lanyard and information card.
+If you or someone you are travelling with has a hidden disability, you can collect a hidden disabilities lanyard to wear through Brisbane Airport.

 Travel Tip: If you haven't already done so, be sure to contact your airline and make them aware of any special assistance requirements that you may have.